auth0/docs/articles/applications/concepts/app-types-auth0.md

 - **Native Apps**: Mobile or Desktop apps that run natively in a device (e.g., iOS, Android).
 Learn to [register your Native/Mobile App using the Dashboard](/dashboard/guides/applications/register-app-native).

 - **Single-Page Apps (SPAs)**: JavaScript applications that perform most of their user interface logic in a web browser, communicating with a web server primarily using APIs (e.g., AngularJS + Node.js, React).
-Learn to [register your Single Page App using the Dashboard](/dashboard/guides/applications/register-app-spa).
+Learn to [register your Single-Page App using the Dashboard](/dashboard/guides/applications/register-app-spa).

 - **Regular Web Apps**: Traditional web applications that perform most of their application logic on the server (e.g., Express.js, ASP.NET).
 Learn to [register your Regular Web App using the Dashboard](/dashboard/guides/applications/register-app-regular-web).